andyburton/docker-jenkins-traefik-nginx-mysql-php-lumen-bootstrap/README.md

 # Running Commands

-If you need to run commands on the container you can open a shell with `docker exec -it php sh` to access php directly.
+If you need to run commands on the container you can open a shell with `docker exec -it service_php sh` to access php directly.

 Alternatively you can run commands directly e.g. `docker exec -it php php artisan make:migration create_table`

+# Testing

+`docker exec -it service_php /bin/sh /scripts/unit_test.sh`

+`docker exec -it service_php /bin/sh /scripts/api_test.sh`

 # Composer Install

-`docker exec -it php composer install`
+`docker exec -it service_php composer install`

 # Artisan Migrate

-`docker exec -it php php artisan migrate`
+`docker exec -it service_php php artisan migrate`

 # Local PHP Server